andy-maier/easy-server/docs/development.rst

 All of the following `make` commands run the tests in the currently active Python environment.
-Depending on how the `secureserveraccess` package is installed in that Python environment, either the directories in the main repository directory are used, or the installed package.
+Depending on how the `secure-server-access` package is installed in that Python environment, either the directories in the main repository directory are used, or the installed package.
 The test case files and any utility functions they use are always used from